3 more COVID-19 cases linked to Australian Open arrivals | Health

-There are 72 players now in hard quarantine and unable to practice because of nine active coronavirus cases — an increase in three — among the incoming travelers to Melbourne.
-There was no immediate indication from health officials Tuesday that there would be any increase in the number of affected players.

-In good news for players in lockdown, there were suggestions that some may be allowed to leave their rooms for practice before the 14-day hard quarantine period.
+The Victoria state government announced three new positive tests on Tuesday, the first to involve players.

+The Australian Associated Press quoted Tiley as saying the health department ''will need to confirm that they are viral shedding but I can tell you that they're not in the medical hotel.''
+Tennis Australia declined to provide The Associated Press with a list of the 72 affected players, but many have made their status known via posts on social media.

-More than 1,200 players, coaches, staff, officials and media have arrived on 17 charter flights since last Thursday to prepare for the Australian Open, which starts Feb.
-8. COVID-19 cases have been linked to three flights, from Abu Dhabi, Doha, Qatar and Los Angeles.
+More than 1,200 players, coaches, staff, officials and media arrived on flights in a 36-hour period until Saturday morning to prepare for the Australian Open, which starts Feb.
+8.

-Victoria state Premier Daniel Andrews said some of the cases linked to the tournament will be reclassified as “non-infectious shedding,” potentially allowing changes for some players in lockdown.
+Victoria state Premier Daniel Andrews said some of the cases linked to the tournament will be reclassified as ''non-infectious shedding.''
+But the state's chief medical officer, Brett Sutton, later said the reclassification was unlikely to mean any of the 72 players in lockdown — meaning they're not allowed to leave their rooms for daily practice sessions like the broader player group — could leave isolation early.

-“If you’ve got say 30 people who are deemed a close contact because they’ve been on a plane with a case, and the case is no longer an active case but a historic shedding, well that would release those people from that hard lockdown,” Andrews said.

-Tiley, appearing on Nine Network television on Tuesday, rejected calls from some men’s players to reduce Australian Open matches to best-of-three sets instead of best of five.

-“We’re a Grand Slam,” Tiley said.
-“Right now, three out of five sets for the men and two out of three sets for the women is the position we plan on sticking to.”
-Some players have used social media to detail their perceived hardships of being in lockdown.
+All people traveling to Australia for the tennis tournament had to return a negative test before boarding the charter flights, although there was at least one exemption in the case of the historic shedding.

+Tennys Sandgren, a two-time quarterfinalist at Melbourne Park, originally tested positive for the coronavirus in November and the Victoria state health authorities determined after reviewing the American player's medical records that he was no longer contagious, although still shedding viral particles.
+So he was given approval to fly to Australia last week.

+''My two tests were less than 8 weeks apart.
+I was sick in November, totally healthy now,'' Sandgren wrote on Twitter. ''There's not a single documented case where I would be contagious at this point.
+Totally recovered!''
+Some players have used social media to detail their perceived hardships of being in lockdown, some saying they weren't aware of the strict quarantine regulations.

-“These are high performing athletes and it is hard to keep a high performing athlete in a room,” Tiley said.
-“This is the contribution that they have to make in order to get the privilege of when they do come out to compete for $80 million (US$62 million) in prize money.''
-Tiley said the positive tests among some of the arriving players and officials were not a surprise.
+''These are high performing athletes and it is hard to keep a high performing athlete in a room,'' Tiley said. ''This is the contribution that they have to make in order to get the privilege of when they do come out to compete for $80 million ($62 million) in prize money.''
+Organizers had a zoom conference with players on Monday night and Tiley conceded he had faced criticism, saying some of the advance warnings of the risks may have been lost in translation.

+''There was some big hits that we took but there were also some compliments.
+The most heartening thing at the end in the chat there was a scroll of thank yous from all the stars and players,'' Tiley said, according to AAP. ''Sometimes the minority have the loudest voices.''
+Tiley, appearing on Nine Network television on Tuesday, rejected calls from some men's players to reduce Australian Open matches to best-of-three sets instead of best of five.

 Djokovic's requests were quickly refused by Andrews.

-“In the case of Novak, he wrote a note, these weren’t demands, they were suggestions,” Tiley said.
-“But he, too, is understanding what two weeks of lockdown means . . . every player coming down knew that if they were going to be close contacts or test positive that these were going to be the conditions.”
-A smaller group of players who landed in the South Australia capital of Adelaide, including Serena Williams, Naomi Osaka, Novak Djokovic and Rafael Nadal, are also allowed outside for practice sessions under bio-secure protocols.
+''In the case of Novak, he wrote a note, these weren't demands, they were suggestions,'' Tiley said. ''But he, too, is understanding what two weeks of lockdown means ... every player coming down knew that if they were going to be close contacts or test positive that these were going to be the conditions.''
+Djokovic is part of a smaller group of players who landed in the South Australia capital of Adelaide, along with Serena Williams, Naomi Osaka and Rafael Nadal, and are allowed outside for practice sessions under bio-secure protocols.

-The season-opening Grand Slam event was delayed for three weeks because of the pandemic.

 Australia's international borders are mostly closed, although there are exemptions in special circumstances.
 All arrivals must do mandatory quarantine.
 Each of Australia's states and territories has its own border and travel restrictions, and those can change on very short notice.